 - Citigroup voluntarily paid $2.5 million (its total profits from the principal transactions) to the affected advisory client accounts.

-CCLS can help.
+Core Compliance can help.
 We can assist firms with developing comprehensive policies and procedures designed to monitor and prevent the misuse of non-public information, as well as providing guidance on testing methodologies and metrics.
-For more information on this and other related subjects, please contact us at firstname.lastname@example.org or (619) 278-0020.
+For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.